Pet insurance is designed to cover unexpected illnesses or accidents.

 Waiting periods do still apply for new customers.

 If your pet's been poorly before you switched to us, take a look at our Pre-Existing pet insurance policy.
 It can cover most conditions that your pet has suffered from in the past before you take out our cover.
-It won't cover conditions that have been diagnosed or that have had medication, treatment or advice from your vet three months before your policy starts and then we still have the 14-day waiting period.
+It won't cover conditions that have been diagnosed or that have had signs or symptoms, medication, treatment or advice from your vet three months before your policy starts and then we still have the 14-day waiting period.

 We are the only company to offer cover like this for pre-existing conditions.